 A user may wish to establish a transport connection and then exec(2) an existing user program such as cat(1) to process the data as it arrives over the connection.
 However, existing programs use read(2) and write(2) for their input/output needs.
-The Transport Interface does not directly support a read/write interface to a transport provider, but one is available with UNIX System V. This interface enables a user to issue read and write calls over a transport connection that is in the data transfer phase.
-This chapter describes the read/write interface to the connection-mode service of the Transport Interface.
+The Transport Interface does not directly support a read/write interface to a transport provider, but one is available with the operating system.
+This interface enables a user to issue read and write calls over a transport connection that is in the data transfer phase.
+This section describes the read/write interface to the connection-mode service of the Transport Interface.
 This interface is not available with the connectionless-mode service.

-The read/write interface is presented using the client example of Chapter 3 with some minor modifications.
+The read/write interface is presented using the client example of the section, "CONNECTION-MODE SERVICE," with some minor modifications.
 The clients are identical until the data transfer phase is reached.
 At that point, this client will use the read/write interface and cat(1) to process incoming data. cat can be run without change over the transport connection.
-Only the differences between this client and that of the example in Chapter 3 are shown below.
+Only the differences between this client and that of the example in the section, "CONNECTION-MODE SERVICE," are shown below.